 Which systems make consequential decisions, and what regulated data flows into each one.

-A signed, source-traced map your counsel turns into the notices and assessments Colorado AI Act requires.
+A signed, source-traced map your counsel turns into the documentation, notices and human-review processes the Colorado AI Act requires.

-The law was originally slated to take effect in early 2026, but its start date has been amended by the Colorado legislature since passage.
-Because the timing has moved, confirm the current effective date with your counsel rather than relying on any single published date.
-What doesn't change is the underlying work: you need to know which of your systems are high-risk before any deadline.
+The original SB 24-205 was slated for early 2026, but its date was repeatedly amended.
+In 2026 it was repealed and reenacted as SB 26-189, with obligations beginning January 1, 2027.
+Confirm the current effective date with your counsel rather than relying on any single published date.
+The underlying work does not change: you need to know which of your systems the law reaches before any deadline.

-A high-risk system is one that makes, or is a substantial factor in making, a consequential decision — a decision affecting access to things like employment, lending, housing, insurance, healthcare, education or government services.
+As reenacted by SB 26-189, the law covers automated decision-making technology (ADMT) used to materially influence a consequential decision: one affecting access to education, employment, housing, financial or lending services, insurance, health care, or essential government services.
 Identifying which of your systems meet that bar is the first step, and it has to come from the code, not from a questionnaire.

-We surface every AI and LLM system in your codebase, trace what data each one touches, and flag the ones making consequential decisions about people.
-That source-traced map is the evidence base your counsel uses to run impact assessments, build the risk management program and draft the required consumer notices.
+We surface every AI and ADMT system in your codebase, trace what data each one touches, and flag the ones making consequential decisions about people.
+That source-traced map is the evidence base your counsel uses to produce the law's technical documentation, consumer notices and human-review processes.

 This page is general information, not legal advice.
 AI statutes and their effective dates are moving targets; confirm what applies to you with your own counsel.
 We produce the technical read — the source-traced map of the AI in your code — that your counsel maps to the obligations that actually bind you.

-Two weeks.
+Three weeks.
 Fixed price.
 Read-only.
-We surface every AI system in your code and flag the ones making consequential decisions — the evidence your counsel maps to SB 205.
+We surface every AI system in your code and flag the ones making consequential decisions — the evidence your counsel maps to the Colorado AI Act.

-Get an AI Compliance AuditTwo weeks · Fixed price · Read-only · No engineering meetings
+Get an AI Compliance AuditThree weeks · Fixed price · Read-only · No engineering meetings